WordPress helpdesk

 Step 4: Reply to tickets from the WordPress backend 🧑💻

 Now, you can head back to your normal WordPress dashboard.
-Under the All Tickets tab, you’ll see which tickets are open, in progress, and closed.
+Under Tickets → All Tickets, you’ll see quick status links for All, New, and In Progress, along with filters for states such as open and closed.

 To reply, click on the ticket of your choice and communicate through the Ticket Replies area.
 Once the issue has been resolved you can click the Close Ticket button.